yiqing18/GLoCNet/README.md

 * You can download the MRSID datasets at: https://github.com/LJY-RS/RIFT-multimodal-image-matching.
 * You can download the hyperspectral datasets at: https://github.com/YingJiacheng/UHIF-RIM.

+## Training
+1. You can use the dataset above or your own dataset by placing them in the 'EXP/train' folder.
+(A single image is used for training, and a randomly generated transformation matrix (affine/perspective) is used to obtain the putative correspondences)
+2. run train.py

 ## Run GloCNet demos
 1. download the models at here:https://pan.baidu.com/s/1BQCP-MSu_zWlgmMmA61l0g
 code：12a6